bkbilly/mqtt_fingerprint_pi/README.md

 # MQTT Fingerprint PI
 Exposes fingerprint sensor R503 to an MQTT broker to control it through Home Assistant.
+The main purpose is to be used with a smart lock.
+If you want to create your own, check out the one I created [here](https://community.home-assistant.io/t/smart-lock-with-gears).

+# Installation
 This works with the GPIO of Raspberry PI or even a USB serial connected to PC.
 For Raspberry GPIO, you need to **Disable linux serial console** following the official guide [here](https://www.raspberrypi.org/documentation/configuration/uart.md).

-# Installation
 ```bash
 git clone git@github.com:bkbilly/mqtt_fingerprint_pi.git /opt/mqtt_fingerprint_pi
 cd /opt/mqtt_fingerprint_pi/